 |Employment status||Permanently employed or working between 20 and 60 hours per week.
 Or, employed in a non-permanent position/self-employed with consistent income for the last 2 years including 20-60 weekly work hours.|

 |What products are offered?|

 |How do I apply?||With an adviser over the phone|

 - Income benefit.
-You’ll receive a monthly benefit of up to 75 per cent of your pre-tax income if you are unable to work due to illness or injury or only able to work at a reduced capacity.
+You'll receive a monthly benefit of up to 70% of your pre-tax income if you are unable to work due to illness or injury or only able to work at a reduced capacity.
 Benefits will be paid after you have served a waiting period.
 With Zurich, the waiting period options are 30-days, 60-days, 90-days, 1-year and 2-years.